cugia1991/kubokun/README.md

 #### Changing your CPU name

 If you CPU is not **AMD Ryzen™ 9 7950X**,
-Change the kernel patch to reflect the number of physical CPU cores in your processor;
+Change the kernel patch to reflect the number of physical CPU cores in your processor follow this guide https://dortania.github.io/OpenCore-Install-Guide/AMD/zen.html#kernel;
 <img width="2200" alt="Screenshot 2023-03-25 at 13 22 35" src="https://user-images.githubusercontent.com/107351037/227695864-ba970cf4-6627-4966-92fc-cf07956e78b8.png">
 If using a 2, 4, or 6 core CPU, change ProcessorType to 1537 as shown If using a CPU with 8 or more cores, set ProcessorType to 3841 as shown